 Similarly, the Competitors report in the Advertising Research tool can estimate how many keywords the competing brands are bidding on and how much they are spending on online ads:

-Pro tip: SEMrush’s CI add-on can provide insights into the entire market segment by showing how brands stand against each other in terms of audience size and traffic growth rates.
+Pro tip: Semrush .Trends can provide insights into the entire market segment by showing how brands stand against each other in terms of audience size and traffic growth rates.

 #2.
 Pinpoint where Competitors are Winning

 After identifying the strongest competitors, you can dive deeper into their actual strategies with SEMrush.

 The Keyword Gap tool can reveal which brand has a stronger organic presence by assessing exactly which organic keywords they rank for and which they don’t in the SERPs.